Read about the project

 SUMPTUOUS SUITES IN CHESTER

-Our clients, having purchased a substantial but tired property in Chester, required a full programme of refurbishment and remodelling of their house, including a home extension, to suit their needs.
+Our clients, having purchased a substantial but tired property in Chester, required a full programme of refurbishment and remodelling of their house, including a home extension, to suit their needs and approached Hunter Architects to bring some life back to the house.

 The rear of the house was the focus for a large part of the works as the existing views over and access to the substantial mature plot was limited.